The State of California

 California is the third largest and most populated state in the USA.
 Its diverse geography ranges from forested mountains in the Pacific Northwest to the arid Mojave Desert in the southeast, and thanks to the San Andreas Fault line around 37,000 earthquakes are recorded annually.
 The major coastal cities of Los Angeles and San Francisco are centers for the entertainment and technology industries, and are regarded as cultural trend-setters.

-California has historically been at the forefront of climate legislation.
-In 2006 the state passed “AB 32”, a legal commitment to reducing carbon emissions to 1990 levels by 2020, a reduction of 28% from business-as-usual levels.
-The Governor has established a further goal to reduce emissions to 80% below 1990 emission levels by 2050.
-The state’s main contributors to absolute GHGs are the transportation, power and industrial sectors, sharing 40%, 27% and 23% respectively.
+California has historically been a leader in climate change action.
+In 2006 the state passed “AB 32”, a legal commitment to reduce carbon emissions by 17% to 1990 levels - 431 million metric tons of CO2e - by 2020.
+The Governor has established a further goal to reduce emissions to 80% below 1990 emission levels by 2050, which its 2030 greenhouse gas emission reduction target will be consistent with.
+While the state’s main contributors to absolute GHGs are the transportation, power and industrial sectors, sharing 40%, 27% and 23% respectively, over the past five years, the state's gross domestic product has grown by 5% as the amount of carbon pollution has fallen.

-The state has taken an economy-wide approach to reducing greenhouse gas (GHG) emissions.
-Particular regulations or incentive programs pertain to particular sectors, such as the electricity or transportation sectors, but the cap-and-trade program will cover 85% of the state’s emissions, beginning with big industrial emitters and electric utilities in 2013, and expanding to include transportation fuels and natural gas in 2015.
+California is the only US state with an economy-wide, legally binding emission trading system.
+The state has taken an economy-wide approach to reducing greenhouse gas (GHG) emissions, through particular regulations or incentive programs pertain to particular sectors, such as the electricity or transportation sectors, but the cap-and-trade program will cover 85% of the state’s emissions.
+The trading system will begin with big industrial emitters and electric utilities in 2013, and expand to include transportation fuels and natural gas in 2015.

 Boasting the lowest per capita carbon emissions and electricity consumption in the US, the state has nevertheless identified a number of development areas for climate change mitigation and adaptation, and has formed strategies for meeting its targets and measuring its progress.